devops-rob/AWS-lambda-in-vpc/README.md

 ### Step 3

 The next step is to deploy the core infrastructure that will be required to demonstrate lambdas working in a VPC.
-We will deploy this using the infrastructure.yaml file.
+We will deploy this using the output.yaml file generated from the previous step.
 Run the following command changing the path to your output.yml

 ```bash
 aws cloudformation deploy \